iomete/iom-docs/docs/guides/sync-data-from-jdbc-sources.md

 ### Database to migrate

-Let's assume that we want to replicate the MySQL database (or any other supported JDBC database) to the **iomete** warehouse
+Let's assume that we want to replicate the MySQL database (or any other supported JDBC database) to the **IOMETE** warehouse

 :::info
 In this tutorial, we will be using a publicly accessible iomete-tutorial database instance that contains the [Employees Sample Database. ](https://dev.mysql.com/doc/employee/en/sakila-structure.html)